brite-code/brite/docs/spec/src/declarations/classes.md

 The “head” of a class declares some information about the class.

-The optional {GenericParameters} specify some parameters at the type level.
+The optional {GenericParameters} specify some type parameters.
 These generic types and their bounds can specialize the class so the programmer can build data structures which abstract over a category of types instead of a single type.

-The optional {FunctionParameters} specify some parameters at the value level which are required to create a class object.
-All of the identifiers bound in the {FunctionParameters} become fields on the class, accessible through the `this` variable in methods.
+The optional {FunctionParameters[Constructor]} specifies some value parameters which are required to create a class object.
+All of the identifiers bound in the {FunctionParameters[Constructor]} become fields on the class, accessible through the `this` variable in methods.
 These class parameters may be matched against in a pattern.

-Mutable bindings in {FunctionParameters} become mutable fields of the class.
-They can be changed over the class’s lifetime.
+Fields bound in {FunctionParameters[Constructor]} have mutability and {Access} modifiers (because of the constructor tag).
+Mutable fields can be changed over the course of the program’s execution. {Access} determines where the field may be accessed.

 The optional {ClassExtends} clause declares a superclass for this class.
 The programmer may only extend a type if it is:

 1. A base class.
 2. In the current module, a parent module, or is unsealed.

-The {FunctionParameters} from a class extended in {ClassExtends} will be added to the beginning of this class’s parameter list.
+The {FunctionParameters[Constructor]} from a class extended in {ClassExtends} will be added to the beginning of this class’s parameter list.
 However, generic parameters must be explicitly passed to the {ClassExtends} clause.

 The types from {GenericParameters} are in scope of {ClassExtends}.